Leith Wheeler Investment Counsel Ltd. Purchases 790 Shares of Universal Health Services, Inc. (NYSE:UHS)

 Leith Wheeler Investment Counsel Ltd. lifted its position in shares of Universal Health Services, Inc. (NYSE:UHS – Get Rating) by 1.1% in the 4th quarter, according to its most recent 13F filing with the SEC.
 The firm owned 75,890 shares of the health services provider’s stock after acquiring an additional 790 shares during the quarter.
 Universal Health Services makes up 1.4% of Leith Wheeler Investment Counsel Ltd.’s investment portfolio, making the stock its 16th largest position.
 Leith Wheeler Investment Counsel Ltd. owned approximately 0.09% of Universal Health Services worth $9,840,000 at the end of the most recent quarter.

 Several other hedge funds have also recently bought and sold shares of the company.
 Treasurer of the State of North Carolina grew its stake in shares of Universal Health Services by 0.5% during the 3rd quarter.
 Treasurer of the State of North Carolina now owns 27,649 shares of the health services provider’s stock worth $3,826,000 after acquiring an additional 149 shares during the period.
 Berman Capital Advisors LLC grew its stake in shares of Universal Health Services by 56.9% during the 3rd quarter.
 Berman Capital Advisors LLC now owns 422 shares of the health services provider’s stock worth $58,000 after acquiring an additional 153 shares during the period.
-Birch Capital Management LLC grew its stake in shares of Universal Health Services by 13.8% during the 3rd quarter.
-Birch Capital Management LLC now owns 1,403 shares of the health services provider’s stock worth $194,000 after acquiring an additional 170 shares during the period.
-Stephenson National Bank & Trust grew its stake in shares of Universal Health Services by 10.8% during the 3rd quarter.
-Stephenson National Bank & Trust now owns 1,797 shares of the health services provider’s stock worth $249,000 after acquiring an additional 175 shares during the period.
+Birch Capital Management LLC lifted its holdings in Universal Health Services by 13.8% during the 3rd quarter.
+Birch Capital Management LLC now owns 1,403 shares of the health services provider’s stock worth $194,000 after purchasing an additional 170 shares in the last quarter.
+Stephenson National Bank & Trust lifted its holdings in Universal Health Services by 10.8% during the 3rd quarter.
+Stephenson National Bank & Trust now owns 1,797 shares of the health services provider’s stock worth $249,000 after purchasing an additional 175 shares in the last quarter.
 Finally, CIBC Asset Management Inc lifted its holdings in Universal Health Services by 2.6% during the 3rd quarter.
 CIBC Asset Management Inc now owns 7,106 shares of the health services provider’s stock worth $983,000 after purchasing an additional 178 shares in the last quarter.
 Institutional investors own 86.00% of the company’s stock.

 Shares of NYSE UHS opened at $150.45 on Friday.
 The stock has a market cap of $11.25 billion, a price-to-earnings ratio of 12.73, a P/E/G ratio of 1.28 and a beta of 1.06.
 The company has a current ratio of 1.14, a quick ratio of 1.04 and a debt-to-equity ratio of 0.67.
 Universal Health Services, Inc. has a 1-year low of $116.23 and a 1-year high of $165.00.
 The stock’s 50-day moving average is $135.21 and its 200 day moving average is $135.12.